balderdashy/sails-docs/reference/application/advanced-usage/sails.load.md

 > - More specifically, the difference between [`.lift()`](http://sailsjs.com/documentation/reference/application/sails-lift) and [`.load()`](http://sailsjs.com/documentation/reference/application/sails-load) is that `.lift()` takes the additional steps of (1) running the app's [bootstrap](http://sailsjs.com/documentation/reference/configuration/sails-config-bootstrap) (if any), and (2) emitting the `ready` event.
 The core `http` hook will typically respond to the `ready` event by starting an HTTP server on the port configured via `sails.config.port` (1337 by default).
 > - Even though a "loaded-but-not-lifted" Sails app does not listen for requests on an HTTP port, you can make "virtual" requests to it using [`sails.request`](http://sailsjs.com/documentation/reference/application/sails-request)
 > - For an example of this in practice, see [machine-as-script](https://github.com/treelinehq/machine-as-script/blob/ec8972137489afd24562bdf0b6a10ada11e540cc/index.js#L778-L791).
+> - With the exception of `NODE_ENV` and `PORT`, [configuration set via environment variables](http://sailsjs.com/documentation/concepts/configuration#?setting-sailsconfig-values-directly-using-environment-variables) will not automatically apply to apps started using `.load()`, nor will options set in [`.sailsrc` files](http://sailsjs.com/documentation/concepts/configuration/using-sailsrc-files).
+If you wish to use those configuration values, you can retrieve them via `require('sails/accessible/rc')('sails')` and pass them in as the first argument to `.load()`.

 <docmeta name="displayName" value="sails.load()">